MAKEUP PRODUCTS (NON-PERMANENT)

 10881

-Chemicals and contaminants linked to cancer are found in food and several other common items.
-Yet, no category of consumer items is accountable to less government inspection than cosmetics, including Eyeshadow.
-While many of the chemicals and contaminants in cosmetics and personal care products in all likelihood pose little risk, subjection to some is linked to critical health problems, including cancer.
+Chemicals and contaminants linked to cancer can be found in water, food, and many other commonly used items.
+Still, no group of consumer items is susceptible to less government direction than cosmetics and other personal products, including Eyeshadow.
+Although most of the chemicals and contaminants in cosmetics almost certainly pose minimal risk, being exposed to a few has been linked to worrying health concerns, including cancer.